 Loudons’ New Waverly outlet is located just behind the Royal Mile, barely five minutes walk from the Waverly train station, Holyrood Palace, and the Scottish Parliament.
 So, an excellent option if you’ve just arrived in town…

-Fountainbridge: 94b Fountainbridge, EH3 9QA & New Waverly: 2 Sibbald Walk, EH8 8FT
+Fountainbridge: 94b Fountainbridge, EH3 9QA & New Waverley: 2 Sibbald Walk, EH8 8FT

 4. Mimi’s Bakehouse

-With service so friendly they’ve been known to hug customers who walk in through the doors, this family-run store is an excellent spot for brunch.
-Started as a small business, Mimi’s soon became a city-wide spot beloved by Edinburgh locals.
-They can blow your mind with their award-winning sweets, savouries and meals, and a 4.5 rating on TripAdvisor and frequent appearances on the best-loved bakeries in Edinburgh speak to their importance.
+With service so friendly they’ve been known to hug customers who walk in through the doors, this family-run business is an excellent spot for brunch.
+Started as a small endeavour, Mimi’s soon became a city-wide spot beloved by Edinburgh locals.
+They can blow your mind with their award-winning sweets, savouries and meals, a 4.5 rating on TripAdvisor and frequent appearances on the best-loved bakeries in Edinburgh speak to their importance.
 You wouldn’t miss their afternoon tea and scones for the world!

 Options range from dishes like leek and cheese sausages combined with tomatoes and eggs, three-cheese macaroni, and vegan sausage rolls.
 However, meat lovers usually vote for baguettes with black pudding or bacon, or the ever-popular French toast with bacon and maple syrup.